GS4: Generalizable Sparse Splatting Semantic SLAM: Methods

 \textbf{Decoding Prediction Tokens to Gaussians.} Each output token's features, $f_i$, from the transformer layers are decoded into Gaussian parameters using Multi-Layer Perceptron (MLP):

-Here, $\Delta x_i$ and $\Delta y_i$ represent the offsets for the 2D position ($x_i$, $y_i$) of Gaussian $G_i$ in image space, while $\Delta d_i$ is the offset for the noisy depth $d_i$ obtained from the depth image.
-These offsets are added to the original values, which are then back-projected into 3D space using the camera's intrinsic and extrinsic parameters, yielding the 3D center position $\mu_i$.
-Similarly, $\Delta c_i$ represents the offset for the RGB value, which is added to the original RGB value $c_i$ observed from the image, yielding the final RGB value for each Gaussian.

-Besides Gaussian parameters, the mask decoder head in ODIN predicts segmentation labels for the input image.
-By indexing these labels based on the tokens' positions, we assign a semantic class vector $v_i^{\text{class}}$ to each Gaussian.
-Finally, each Gaussian is also assigned the final feature vector $f_i$ of its corresponding token for use in the subsequent Gaussian refinement stage.
+Here, $\Delta x_i$ and $\Delta y_i$ represent the offsets from the 2D position ($x_i$, $y_i$) of the token $f_i$ in the image space, while $\Delta d_i$ is the offset for the noisy depth $d_i$ obtained from the depth image.
+These offsets are added to the original values, which are then backprojected into 3D space using the intrinsic and extrinsic parameters of the camera, yielding the 3D center position $\mu_i$.
+Similarly, $\Delta c_i$ represents the offset for the RGB values, obtained from the downsampled image, where each token corresponds to a single pixel.
+Adding the offset to this value yields the final RGB color for each Gaussian.
+Besides Gaussian parameters, the mask decoder head in the segmentation model predicts token-level semantic segmentation label vector $v_i^{\text{class}}$ for the input image, which we then assign to the associated Gaussian.
+Finally, each Gaussian is assigned the final feature vector $f_i$ of its corresponding token for the subsequent Gaussian refinement stage.

-To supervise the prediction of semantic segmentation, we follow the setup in Mask2Former~\cite{cheng2021mask2former}.
+To supervise the prediction of semantic segmentation, we follow the setup in Mask2Former~\citep{cheng2021mask2former}.
 We denote the corresponding segmentation loss by $\mathcal{L}_{seg}$.
 In addition, we render images at $M$ supervision views—comprising the current input view and randomly selected novel views that overlap with the current input—using the predicted Gaussians from the current input, and minimize RGB-D and semantic rendering loss.
 For novel view supervision, we focus solely on areas visible in the input view, ensuring that the optimization process focuses on regions consistently observed across both input and novel views.
 We explain the loss functions used during training below.